-- Part 1: conditions in the building industry, how the strike started and the flying pickets organised by the rank and file that spread it – available now for patreon supporters.
+- Part 1: conditions in the building industry, how the strike started and the flying pickets organised by the rank and file that spread it.

-- Bonus: Ricky Tomlinson talks more about his experiences in prison, working in construction and as a trade unionist – exclusively for patreon supporters.
+- Bonus episode: Ricky Tomlinson talks more about his experiences in prison, working in construction and as a trade unionist – exclusively for patreon supporters.